 If at any point after advancing to candidacy, a doctoral or master’s Plan I/MFA student would like to change the membership of their thesis or dissertation committee, the student must submit a Reconstitution of Committee Membership Request.
 The changed committee must follow the same regulations for committee membership (including allowing no more than one external member), and the full committee must be re-evaluated and approved by Graduate Studies.

-It is important that students are advised to submit a Reconstitution Request as soon as possible when adjusting committee membership.
+Students should be advised to submit a Reconstitution Request as soon as possible when adjusting committee membership.
 When a student files to graduate, the committee included on their candidacy is compared to the committee included on the thesis or dissertation title page.
 If these differ, the student must submit a Reconstitution Request, but approval is not guaranteed.
 Graduation could be delayed if either an individual member or the committee as a whole is ineligible.

 Submitting the Candidacy Application